 (The imperial carousel in the winter riding school on November 23rd, 1814; published by Artaria & Co.
 Verlag; Wien Museum Inv.-Nr.
 23711/1, excerpt reproduced with permission under the terms of the CC0 licence)

-Although synonymous with the Spanish Riding School, the arena building is actually just the winter school, where the performances and public trainings take place.
+Although synonymous with the Spanish Riding School, this 18th-century arena building is actually just where performances and (public) trainings take place.